 However, accessibility can also refer to the language used.
 Not every mail recipient can decode nested sentences and understand foreign words.
-If you offer a version in simple language in addition to the detailed text, you are actively promoting inclusion.
+If you offer a version in simple language in addition to the detailed text, you will actively be promoting inclusion.

-Once you have built up your mailing list(s), it’s important to send informative newsletters to your customers on a regular basis.
-These should be automated as much as possible.
-While automation is not a new mail marketing trend, it is a continuing one – and is becoming increasingly important.
+While automation is not a new email marketing trend, it is a continuing one and it is becoming increasingly important.
 In the past, it might have been sufficient to send a message once a week and schedule a dispatch date in advance.
 But now it’s simply not enough.
-Good automation reacts to the users’ behavior.
+Good automation reacts to users’ behavior.
 This way, you can accompany different users in their purchase decisions.

-Thanks to automation, you can kill two birds with one stone: on the one hand, you can react much faster and more individually to each user.
+Thanks to automation, you can get two things done at once: on the one hand, you can react much faster and more individually to each user.
 Depending on how your customers act online, you can prepare the right email for them and can send it in real-time.
 On the other hand, you save resources because automation processes mean you need less time and fewer staff members to run effective email marketing.

-Another newsletter trend is aimed at interactive content.
+Another email trend is aimed at interactive content.
 This means that users can influence the content when reading the email.
-This is based on the idea of gamification: typical game elements that give the reader a challenge are inserted into the email.
-The principle works because the user gets a high from playing and doing well, even though they don’t technically get anything for winning.
-However, you can create further incentives by distributing small prizes such as coupons, as a reward.
+This is based on the idea of gamification: typical game elements that challenge the reader are inserted into the email.
+The principle works because the user experiences a sense of success from playing and doing well, even though they don’t technically get anything for winning.
+However, you can create incentives, if you so choose, by distributing small prizes, such as coupons, as a reward.

-But it doesn’t always have to be a game: anything a reader can click on will increase their interest.
+But it doesn’t always have to be a game.
+Anything a reader can click on will increase their interest.
 For example, several tabs can be integrated within an email so that the reader can click through the offer.
-It’s also possible for surveys to be filled out directly in the email that bring in very good results.
+In the spirit of user-generated content, surveys can be filled out directly in an email for great results.
 This gives you a double advantage: on the one hand, you can collect interesting data from the survey and on the other hand, your email will get more attention.

 Not every user can display interactive elements correctly, so make sure your e-mail looks acceptable and interesting to read even without these elements present.
 You can also provide a link so that the content can be displayed in the browser.

-Although these email marketing trends in 2021 have become important for design, and new possibilities shouldn’t be overlooked, you might notice that a countermovement is happening at the same time: some marketers are going back to plain text emails.
+Although interactive and elaborative content is part of our list of successful email marketing trends in 2024, you might notice that a countermovement is happening at the same time: some marketers are going back to plain text emails.
 This is because they want to ensure that all users see the email as it’s intended to be seen.
-However, it is questionable whether this trend will prevail or not.
+The benefits are that users don’t need to download any graphics, for example.